 The College of Arts and Sciences also includes the popular Liberal Studies program.
 Undergraduate degrees are also offered at the College of Dentistry, College of Nursing, Courant Institute of Mathematical Studies, Gallatin School of Individualized Study, Leonard N. Stern School of Business, Polytechnic Institute of NYU, Silver School of Social Work, and the Steinhardt School of Culture, Education, and Human Development.
 The most popular majors include visual and performing arts, social sciences, business/marketing and liberal arts/general studies.

 NYU has a lively social network on campus, in part because of the huge population of students that live near campus.
-22% of students living in university-affiliated housing.
+36% of students living in university-affiliated housing.
 These students prefer to live on campus partly because housing is guaranteed, but also because many residences are converted apartment complexes or renovated hotels.
 Students often praise university housing for having common areas, living rooms, and kitchens where students can practice independence while still living in college housing.
 Students also love the proximity to dynamic New York neighborhoods like Union Square and Chinatown.

-They compete in the National Collegiate Athletic Association (NCAA) Division III levels and the University Athletic Association.
+The school competes in the National Collegiate Athletic Association (NCAA) Division III levels and the University Athletic Association.
 NYU also has several respected student-run publications, including the daily newspaper, “The Washington Square News” and the NYU Local blog, “The Plague.”

 Students looking for a uniquely urban setting in one of the most exciting cities should check out NYU.
 The location offers many extracurricular activities, plus opportunities for internships and job placement.
 With an emphasis on the arts, the school has inspired many accomplished alumni, and continues to help students focus on their studies while still enjoying off-campus interests.
 Those who are interested in a large student population will enjoy NYU’s sprawling campus and student organizations.